NZT48/seeding/README.md

   to the community and handle certain communications.
 * **Special task force roles**.
 For example, launching a community-driven EVM parachain.

+### Inactivity

+To ensure that the collective is able to move forward and is not bloated with members of inactions, an inactivity check is utilized.
+We define the exact algorithm below.
+The gist of the algorithm is that we require each member to rate whether they think that each other member is active.
+A member must receive at least 1/3 of the votes to continue to be considered active.

+The checking period is every 24 weeks (roughly 6 months).
+During each period, a member is required to submit an on-chain extrinsic for inactivity check.
+The content of the extrinsic is a bitmap of all other members, where `1` represents that the member believes that the other member is active, and `0` otherwise.
+Repeated extrinsic submissions will override past ones.

+At the end of each checking period, the following is applied:

+* Set `N0` to be the total number of active members in the last checking period.
+* If a member did not submit any on-chain extrinsic, it is marked inactive.
+* All new inactive members are filtered out.
+Set `N1` to be the total number of new (pending) active members.
+* Collect the bitmap of all submitted on-chain extrinsics.
+If the count of `1`s for a member is greater than or equal to `N1 / 3` rounded down to the nearest integer, then it is set as active.
+Otherwise, it is set as inactive.

+An inactive member keeps its rank, but will not be able to vote and will not count towards the required quorum.
+An inactive member will also have all of its roles set to inactive.

+The meaning of each inactive role is defined by each role.
+Usually, this means that the member will not have the privileges and responsibilities associated with the role.

+An inactive member is moved back to the active list by either a majority vote of the collective, or by a Polkadot referendum.

 ## Salary and sub-treasury

 The Polkadot EVM Collective has its own salary system and sub-treasury system for future